 Politico: Teamsters endorse Hillary Clinton.

-Portland Press Herald: LePage effectively endorses racial profiling in Maine’s battle against drug addiction.
+Portland Press Herald: LePage effectively endorses racial profiling in Maine’s battle against drug addiction and Heroin withdrawal symptoms.

 What else is happening?
 Please post your thoughts and links in the comment thread and have a great weekend.

 Good Afternoon Skydancers of all shapes, sizes, sex and such!

 As we continue forward with the election of the first woman president, we also continue backward with the number of outrageous lies, misogyny, CDS, and downright paranoia that some folks seem to get every time they see or hear Hilary Clinton.
 This week I realized that I could no longer listen to Donald Trump read from his teleprompter without wanting to hurl a few things.
 (Yes, you can read all the double entrendre you want into that comment.)

 I’ve really had it with any one that could possibly demonize one of the most tightly and ethically run global charities in the world that basically saves lives let alone any one that thinks a bunch of emails that show absolutely nothing are deserving of more inspection that say, some one who hides their tax information and owes tremendous amounts of money to the governments of China and Russia.
 Why does racism and misogyny seem to have so many working class folks enthralled?
 Are that many people really that stupid, evil, or gullible?